Car Negotiation Guide

 Negotiation Tip: Flexibility

-Final word on timing comes from the great suggestions coming through from diggers and other social media collaborators: Sales people are usually targetted on meeting monthly goals.
-These poor guys and gals earn or lose bonuses (often sizable bonuses) based on little more than the timing of that last car at the end of the month.
+Final word on timing comes from the great suggestions coming through from other social media collaborators: Most sales professionals, including our Sales Negotiation Training graduates are targeted on meeting monthly goals.
+These poor guys and gals earn or lose bonuses (often sizeable bonuses) based on little more than the timing of that last car at the end of the month.
 You're out of luck if they've already made their quota.
 You're in luck if they are 1 car away.
 Bonus quotas are usually measured in terms of revenue, and not so much on profit.
 So provided they make the deal, it doesn't matter much to them whether they make a profit on your car.
 Your car will pay handsomely for profit from all the other cars they sold in the month.
 Yes, this is a gamble.
 Yes it's worth sniffing out the salesman to see if you can catch a whiff of desperation.

 Play it Cool